LauraHilliger/teach-like-mozilla/facilitating/en/design_thinking.md

 ##Thinking "Out Loud"

 There are plenty of activities to get people activated and "thinking out loud".
 You can encourage brainstorming with [collaborative mindmapping](https://laura.makes.org/thimble/collaborative-mindmapping), [plan webby projects](https://mozteach.makes.org/thimble/designing-for-the-web-planning) with paper and markers, and teach the web in [offline and lo-fi environments](https://keyboardkat.makes.org/thimble/LTIxMDA3NTY0ODA=/lofi-nofi-teaching-kit).

+Help guide your learners by giving them design constraints around a particular topic or theme, and then allow them to define problems within those constraints.
+Together, you can research, brainstorm and prototype possible solutions to the learner defined problems.
+Then, have learners gather feedback, iterate and expand on their work.

 Encourage a free exchange of ideas, and you'll be surprised at the types of problems learners and makers can collaboratively solve.

 ## Thinking with Physical Tools